RUCAIBox/RecBole2.0/README.md

-# RecBole2.0
+# RecBole 2.0
-In order to support the study of recent advances in recommender systems, we presents an extended recommendation library consisting of benchmarking packages for up-to-date topics and architectures.
-First of all, from a data perspective, we consider three important topics related to data issues (i.e., sparsity, bias and distribution shift), and develop four benchmarking packages: data augmentation, debiasing and fairness and cross-domain recommen- dation.
-Furthermore, from a model perspective, we develop two benchmarking packages for transformer-based and graph neural network (GNN)-based models, respectively.
-All the benchmarking packages (consisting of 50+ new models) are developed based on a popular recommendation framework RecBole, ensuring that both the implementation and interface are unified.
+In order to support the study of recent advances in recommender systems, based on a popular recommendation framework [RecBole](https://github.com/RUCAIBox/Recbole), we develop an extended recommendation library called RecBole 2.0, consisting of benchmarking packages for up-to-date topics and architectures.

+RecBole 2.0 includes 7 packages covering the up-to-date research topic in recommender system:

+* Data augmentation
+* Meta recommendation
+* Debiased recommendation
+* Fairness-aware recommendation
+* Cross-domain recommendation
+* Graph-based recommendation
+* Transformer-based recommendation

 For each package, we provide complete implementations from data loading, experimental setup, evaluation and algorithm implementation.
 This library is of great value to facilitate the up-to-date research in recommender systems.